CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 #### Usability for Reliability

 Matching-service prevents users from being able to join more than one queue or room, which makes it more reliable, as users can expect to always match with an active user.
 This however, may slightly affect usability as the user will have to ensure that he leaves another match or queue that he is in before joining another one.

+### Using Terraform for Infrastructure-as-Code (IaC)

+In our development process, the team relied on Terraform to [deploy new features to production](#infrastructure-as-code).

+However, Terraform is only one of the many IaC tools currently available.
+When deciding which one to use for the project, we had two options: either

+- use a cloud-native IaC tool
+  - which in our case would be [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs), since our team's infrastructure is completely on GCP
+  - cloud providers such as AWS and Microsoft Azure also provide their own IaC tools, which are [Cloudformation](https://aws.amazon.com/cloudformation/) and [Azure Resource Manager](https://azure.microsoft.com/en-us/features/resource-manager/) respectively
+- use a cloud-agnostic IaC tool such as Terraform
+  - which allows the specification of infrastructure involving multiple cloud-providers

+Even though our team is currently only using GCP for infrastructure, we felt that using a cloud-agnostic solution would be more flexible and allow services from other cloud providers to be easily integrated in the future.

 # Design Patterns